-Kristin Tate is an author and columnist focused on taxation and government spending.
-Her latest book, How Do I Tax Thee?, was published by St. Martin’s Press in March 2018.
-She is a Robert Novak Journalism Fellow at the Fund for American Studies, studying the size, scope, and cost of the federal workforce.
+Kristin Tate is an author and columnist focused on taxation and federal spending.
+Her latest book, The Liberal Invasion of Red State America, was published by Regnery in January 2020.
+She is currently a Robert Novak Fellow at the Fund for American Studies, examining the size and scope of the federal workforce.